acmacunlay/ICTS/README.md

 ICTS is a **PROPOSED** integrated digital contact tracing system that can operate with minimal physical contact, does not heavily rely on the internet for sending data, and can provide usable contact tracing information within a reasonable amount of time.

 *This system is **JUST A PROOF OF CONCEPT**.
-It is not intended to fully replace the current [existing contact tracing system in Davao City](https://profiles.safe-davao.com/) as of the moment in a massive scale.*
+It is not intended to fully replace the current [existing contact tracing system in Davao City](https://profiles.safe-davao.com/) as of the moment on a massive scale.*

 ## Download